-At discharge, our nurses will provide you with the Doctor's instructions for your care at home, when you need to make your follow up appointment and any scripts that you will need to have filled at your local pharmacy.
-Additionally, we will complete a discharge summary for you to take home and if you have consented, we will upload this to My Health Record so that your General Practitioner and other health care providers will have details of your stay with us including any changes to medications.
+At discharge, our nurses will provide

+you with the Surgeon's instructions for your care at home, when you need to make your follow up appointment and any prescriptions that you will need to have filled at your local pharmacy.

+Additionally, we will complete a discharge summary for you to take home and if you have consented, we will upload this to My Health Record so that your GP and other health care providers will have details of your stay with us.